SlowDash integrates Python scripts written by users, with features including:

 ControlSystem.load_control_module('Redis')

-All the control nodes (derived from
+All control nodes (derived from

 slowpy.control.ControlNode